andrija-petrovic/andrija-petrovic.github.io/about.md

 <br>
 <br>

-I am a Ph.D. candidate in the <a href="https://linguistics.stonybrook.edu/">Stony Brook University Department of Linguistics</a>.
+I am a Ph.D. candidate (ABD) in the <a href="https://linguistics.stonybrook.edu/">Stony Brook University Department of Linguistics</a>.

 My primary research interests lie in phonology, morphology, and their interfaces.
 More specifically, I work on the stress system of Kuikuro (Cariban), morphophonological vowel fronting in Serbo-Croatian, and morphologically conditioned segment insertion in different languages.
 In my dissertation, I provide a characterization of morphological processes as logical transductions on strings, and focus on the architecture of the morphological module, specifically as it pertains to the interfaces with phonology and syntax.